glycerine/greenpack/README.md

 `greenpack` is a simple convention for naming fields in `msgpack` data: we take the original field name and append a version number and basic type indicator.

+* See also the fork/cousin project https://github.com/glycerine/truepack if you encode/decode naked ints (not inside a struct) and want type info preserved.

 # the main idea

 ```